KippAD/html-css-project/README.md

 The about us section is the main text element of the website and where the user can find general information about the business.

--  **Relevant and digestible information** - Designed so that a user can easily surmise the key information of the business without having to read a wall of text.
+-  **Relevant and Digestible Information** - Designed so that a user can easily surmise the key information of the business without having to read a wall of text.

 -  **Responsive Design** - Responsive styling to different viewport sizes.